Haven Holidays Nepal

 Can I get to Everest Base Camp without Flying?

 Yes, one can go to Everest Base Camp without flying.
 There are two options for this: sharing jeep or private jeep ride and public bus ride to and from Thamdanda or Surke.
+Actually, the jeep ride from Kathmandu to Thamdanda passes through Salleri.
 A large number of people want to avoid Lukla flights as they are either postponed or cancelled frequently which spoils their entire Everest Base Camp Trek.
-The trekkers who are planning to eascape flights, escpcially, Lukla flights can simply go with either jeep ride or public bus ride from and to Thamdanda or Surke.
+Moreover, the trekkers who are planning to escape flights, especially, Lukla flights can simply go with either jeep ride or public bus ride from and to Thamdanda or Surke.
 Surke and Thamdanda are the villages located just below Lukla and one can directly get into the main trail to EBC without ascending Lukla Town.
-If you use jeep ride or bus ride from Kathmandu and while retunring from Kathmandu, you don’t need to go Lukla.
+If you use jeep ride or bus ride from Kathmandu and while returning from Kathmandu, you don’t need to go Lukla.
+More importantly, you can find bus/jeep from Salleri to Thamdanda during dry months like in October, November, December, January, February, April and June.
+Check weather condition and move accordingly.

 Everest Base Camp Trek by Road from Kathmandu